 Add the DataStax Yum repository to a file called

-[datastax] name = DataStax Repo for DataStax Enterprise baseurl=https://username:email@example.com/enterprise enabled=1 gpgcheck=0where username and password are the credentials you created on the registration page.Note: If your credentials contain a @ symbol, you may need to use the URL encode character %40 instead.
+[datastax] name = DataStax Repo for DataStax Enterprise baseurl=https://dsa_email_address:firstname.lastname@example.org/enterprise enabled=1 gpgcheck=0where dsa_email_address and password are the credentials you created on the registration page.Note: Be sure to use your registration email address, not your username.

 Install DataStax Enterprise:

 dse-full installs DataStax Enterprise and the DataStax Agent.

 dse-full opscenter installs DataStax Enterprise, DataStax Agent, and OpsCenter (Optional)

 For production installations, DataStax recommends installing the OpsCenter separate from the cluster.
 See the OpsCenter documentation.

 Removing the datastax-agent package also removes the DataStax Enterprise package.

 DataStax Enterprise is ready for configuration.

 - Set the configuration properties on each node in the cluster for single or multiple data center deployment.